Samuel P. Williams House

-Samuel P. Williams House, also known as "Old Home", is a historic home located at Howe, Lima Township, LaGrange County, Indiana.
+Samuel P. Williams House, also known as "Old Home", is a historic home located at Howe, Indiana.
 It was built between 1838 and 1843, and is a Western Reserve style frame dwelling.
 It consists of a 2 1/2-story central block with 1 1/2-story symmetrical wings.
 Also on the property is a contributing carriage barn constructed in the 1840s.

 It was listed in the National Register of Historic Places in 1980.